saurabhkumardesale/PIS-Project-LMS/README.md

 5.Edit your password in all data base connection code of java files eg. DriverManager.getConnection("jdbc:mysql://localhost:3306/lms?user=root&password=*****&useSSL=false");

 4.Add jar file mysql-connector-java-8.0.22.jar in Netbeans> Libraries > Right click> Add Jar.
-Jar file is provided in Help folder
+Jar file is provided in project repository which you will download.

 5.Run the application by after build and clean.